mnot/I-D/draft-nottingham-http-invalidation.md

 * "purge": a boolean that when true indicates that the selected stored responses should be removed from cache, rather than just marked as invalid.

+When a cache indicates support for purge (see {{desc-format}}) and purge is true, the cache MUST remove the relevant response(s) from volatile and non-volatile storage as promptly as possible, and if the cache indicates success with a 200 (OK) status code, MUST do so before returning the response.

 Unrecognised members of the top-level object MUST be ignored, to allow future updates of this specification to add new features.